Healthdirect Free Australian health advice you can count on.

 What are the best sources of iodine?

 Iodine is found in many foods.
-How much iodine different foods contain depends on where they are grown and how they are made.
+The amount of iodine that different foods contain, depends on where they are grown and how they are made.

 Bread

-Since 2009, it has been a requirement in Australia and New Zealand that iodised salt (salt that contains iodine) is used to make bread.
-Eating packaged bread as part of a normal diet provides enough iodine for most people, though not enough for pregnant and breastfeeding women.
+Since 2009, it has been a requirement in Australia and New Zealand that commercial bread is made with iodised salt (salt that contains iodine).
+Eating packaged bread as part of a normal diet provides enough iodine for most people, but not enough if you are pregnant or breastfeeding.

 Organic, salt-free and unpackaged bread and bread mixes might not contain iodine, so it’s important to check the food label.